Deconf.com

 As well, you can use the User Type dimension in combination with a secondary dimension like Mobile and Sessions as the metric.
 With the help of such a report, you can find out if your registered / unregistered users prefer to browse your site from a mobile device or not.

 When using custom dimensions the possibilities are countless, but in the end, the setup of the custom reports should always reflect your own use case.
-You can create your own reports in your Google Analytics account under the Customization tab.
-If you have some, feel free to share the templates below!
+You can create your own reports in your Google Analytics 4 account under the Library item, from the left menu.